To execute a manual test a Test Session (aka session) is required. A

 after fixture automation is executed.

-Closing the suite dialog automatically triggers the
+Closing the spec dialog automatically triggers the

 after fuxture is executed async, in the background, without any status available to the tester.